BatsResearch/LexC-Gen/README.md

 ## 🧩 Results Comparison (Sanity Check)

 We provide our main results for NusaX and SIB-200 in `paper_results/` with average accuracy and standard deviations (over 5 runs).
-Our intention is to improve reproducibility and provide a form of sanity check since for finetuning classifiers on certain low-resource languages, the average accuracy may vary.
+Our intention is to provide a form of sanity check for reproduced results by other researchers.